akashsara/reddit-comment-analysis-bot/README.md

 * Show a graph of user's most active subreddits.
 * Displays some general information about the number of comments and posts.

-**Note:**
-Might not match the karma shown on profiles because for some reason it seems to be ignoring some older self posts.
-So I'm assuming that it does not consider self-post karma before the update that let selfposts give karma.

 ## Usage:

 ![Usage](https://i.imgur.com/2ltlb4p.png)